HTTP API

 specific query endpoints.

-Here are some examples of sort expressions:
+Find below some examples of sort expressions:

 If multiple sort expressions are specified via multiple sort

-they are combined into a composed sort where the results are first sorted
+parameters, they are combined into a composed sort where the results are first sorted

-by the first expression, followed by equal values being sorted according to
+by the first expression, followed by equal values being sorted according to the second expression, and so on.

-Note: The sorting is case sensitive.
+The sorting is case-sensitive.

 Paging

-Queries on collections of resources can optionally provide paging functionality
+Queries on collections of resources can optionally provide paging functionality through limit

 and offset

-a certain page of the complete query result.
+query parameters, allowing clients to request a certain page of the query result.

 Limit